nakedbot/open-to/_posts/2017-09-08-battle-disease.md

 “Our project is one part of an amazing campaign to promote Open Access and Open Data,” says Todd.
 “It’s so exciting to see gains being made and to demonstrate to people how much more productive and efficient research can be if you are open.”

 [1]: http://www.who.int/malaria/publications/world_malaria_report_2014/en/

+Image Credit:
+<a href="https://www.flickr.com/photos/niaid/6045737232">“Malaria Fermenter”</a> by<i> <a href="https://www.flickr.com/people/niaid/">NIAID</a></i> is licensed under <a href="https://creativecommons.org/licenses/by/2.0">
+CC BY 2.0</a>.
+Originally posted at: (https://sparcopen.org/impact-story/open-source-malaria-consortium/)[https://sparcopen.org/impact-story/open-source-malaria-consortium/].
+Content not included under our site licence.